 - Complete the Health Care Provider Certification of Eligibility for Disability License Plates (Form BMV 4834) for disability license plates

 - Have a prescription from a healthcare professional with a specified duration of the disability signed by:

 - An advanced practice nurse

 - Pay the applicable fees ($3.50 for placards; fees vary for license plates)

 Please click here for more information on how to get your online medical certification from a licensed physician in Ohio.

 In Ohio, to renew your temporary handicap placard, you must re-submit a new application form and new medical certification.

 When it’s time to renew your permanent handicap placard, the Ohio Bureau of Motor Vehicles will send you a renewal application via mail prior to the expiration date with instructions on how to renew.

 Disability license plate renewals are completed at the time of renewing your vehicle registration.

-If you believe you may qualify to receive a disabled parking pass in Ohio, be sure to contact us right away.
+If you believe you may qualify to receive an Ohio handicap parking permit, be sure to contact us right away.
 We have licensed physicians in every state ready to evaluate your disability and determine whether you meet the proper requirements.